-Celia works well with concrete tasks, such as making patterns with tiles.
-However, she tends to focus on individual cases and has trouble making generalizations and coming up with rules.
+Celia works well with concrete tasks like making patterns with tiles.
+However, she tends to focus on individual cases and has trouble generalizing and coming up with rules.
 She also has difficulty making connections, so each problem looks new to her.
-She often doesn't know how to get started and lacks confidence in taking a risk, so she typically waits for the teacher to help her.
+She often doesn't know how to get started and lacks confidence about taking a risk, so she typically waits for the teacher to help her.
 When Celia knows what to do, she works slowly but in an organized way.